AdaCore/spark2014/lrm/source/statements.rst

 an entity declared within the loop_statement but not within the prefix itself.

-The prefix of a Loop_Entry attribute_reference shall statically denote an entity if
+The prefix of a Loop_Entry attribute_reference shall statically denote an entity, or shall denote an object_renaming_declaration, if

 * the attribute_reference is potentially unevaluated; or
 * the attribute_reference does not apply to the innermost enclosing loop_statement.

-.. todo:: relax placement rule and tighten "shall statically denote" rule?